 There will be four application review periods for Leading Edge Awards.
 All applications received before 11:59:59 PM Eastern time on 07/31/2023 shall be considered during the First Application Period.
 All applications received before 11:59:59 PM Eastern time on 10/31/2023, including applications from the First Application Period that were not previously selected for funding, shall be considered during the Second Application Period.
-All applications received before 11:59:59 PM Eastern time on 01/31/2024, including applications from the First Application Period that were not previously selected for funding, shall be considered during the Second Application Period.
-All applications received before 11:59:59 PM Eastern time on 01/31/2024, including applications from the First Application Period and the Second Application Period.
-All applications received before 11:59:59 PM Eastern time on 04/30/2024, including applications from the First Application Period, the Second Application Period, and the Third Application Period that were not previously selected for funding, shall be considered during the Considered during the Third Application Period.
-All applications received before 11:59:59 PM Eastern time on 04/30/2024, including applications from the First Application Period, the Second Application Period, and the Third Application Period that were not previously selected for funding, shall be considered during the Fourth Application Period.
+All applications received before 11:59:59 PM Eastern time on 01/31/2024, including applications from the First Application Period and the Second Application Period that were not previously selected for funding, shall be considered during the Third Application Period.
+All applications received before 11:59:59 PM Eastern time on 05/15/2024, including applications from the First Application Period, the Second Application Period, and the Third Application Period that were not previously selected for funding, shall be considered during the Fourth Application Period.
 Each such grouping is referred to below as an Application Period.